Kim Il Sung: Communist and guerrilla activities

 North Korean government sources credit Kim with founding the Down-with-Imperialism Union in 1926, though most scholarly sources reject this.
 He attended Whasung Military Academy in 1926, but found the academy's training methods outdated and quit it in 1927.
-He then attended Yuwen Middle School in Jilin, China, until 1930, when he rejected the feudal traditions of older-generation Koreans and became interested in communist ideologies.
-Seventeen-year-old Kim became the youngest member of the Korean Communist Youth Association, an underground Marxist organization with fewer than twenty members.
+He then attended Yuwen Middle School in Jilin, China, until 1930, when he rejected the traditions of older-generation Koreans and became interested in communist ideology.
+Seventeen-year-old Kim became the youngest member of the Korean Communist Youth Association, an underground organization with fewer than twenty members.
 It was led by Hŏ So, who belonged to the South Manchurian Communist Youth Association.
 The police discovered the group three weeks after it formed in 1929, and jailed Kim for several months.
 Kim's formal education ended after his arrest and imprisonment.

-He joined various anti-Japanese guerrilla groups in northern China, such as the Korean Revolutionary Army of the National People's Government, eventually becoming a member of the organisation committee for Fusong and Antu of the Korean Farmers’ General Union in Eastern Provinces in 1930.
+He joined various anti-Japanese guerrilla groups in northern China, such as the Korean Revolutionary Army of the National People's Government, eventually becoming a member of the organisation committee for Fusong and Antu of the Korean Farmers' General Union in Eastern Provinces in 1930.
 In the same year, he became a member of the Military Political Council of the Army of the World Fire, which was established by former National People's Government member Lee Jong-nak, Feelings against the Japanese ran high in Manchuria, but as of May 1930 the Japanese had not yet occupied Manchuria.
 On 30 May 1930, a spontaneous violent uprising in eastern Manchuria arose in which peasants attacked some local villages in the name of resisting "Japanese aggression".
 The authorities easily suppressed this impromptu uprising.
 Because of the attack, the Japanese began to plan an occupation of Manchuria.
 In a speech Kim allegedly made before a meeting of Young Communist League delegates on 20 May 1931 in Yenchi County in Manchuria, he warned the delegates against such unplanned uprisings as the 30 May 1930 uprising in eastern Manchuria.